hashicorp/vault/website/source/docs/internals/architecture.html.md

   in.
 Much like a bank vault, the barrier must be "unsealed" before anything inside can be accessed.

 * **Secret Backend** - A secret backend is responsible for managing secrets.
-Simple secret backends like the "generic" backend simply return the same secret when queried.
+Simple secret backends like the "kv" backend simply return the same secret when queried.
 Some backends support using policies to dynamically generate a secret each time they are queried.
 This allows for unique secrets to be used which allows Vault to do fine-grained revocation and policy updates.
   As an example, a MySQL backend could be configured with a "web" policy.
 When the "web" secret